driiiiin/research/LIBRARY_SYSTEM_README.md

 - Test user account

 ### 3. Access the System
-- Navigate to `/library` to access the main dashboard
+- Navigate to `/research` to access the main dashboard
 - Use the navigation menu to access different sections

 ## Usage Guide

 ### Adding a New Book
-1. Navigate to Library → Books
+1. Navigate to Research → Books
 2. Click "Add New Book"
 3. Fill in the comprehensive form with book details
 4. Submit to add the book to the system

 ### Borrowing a Book
-1. Navigate to Library → Borrowings
+1. Navigate to Research → Borrowings
 2. Click "Add New Borrowing"
 3. Select the book and user
 4. Set the due date (defaults to 14 days)
 5. Add any notes and submit

 ### Managing Categories
-1. Navigate to Library → Categories
+1. Navigate to Research → Categories
 2. Click "Add New Category"
 3. Enter category name, description, and color
 4. Optionally select a parent category for subcategories

 ### Searching Books
-1. Navigate to Library → Books
+1. Navigate to Research → Books
 2. Use the search form to filter by:
    - Title, Author, or ISBN
    - Category